hernancontigiani/football-predictor-rest-api/README.md

 Where "home_team" is the local country team
 Where "away_team" is the away country team

-This API return the result based on classifier model trained with that from 1872 to present
+This API return the result based on classifier model trained with data from 1872 to present

 Future features:
 - Possibility to add new result to database.